cgvfxmath/cgvfxmath.github.io/_posts/2023-03-26-OpenCV-Ceres.md

 ### Imath

-1. Download Imath-main.zip file from [GitHub](https://github.com/AcademySoftwareFoundation/Imath) and unzip it to "C:\tmp\zlib-1.2.13".
+1. Download Imath-main.zip file from [GitHub](https://github.com/AcademySoftwareFoundation/Imath).

+2. Unzip it to "C:\tmp\zlib-1.2.13".

-2. In CMake-gui:
+3. In CMake-gui:
 * Specify the directory where the source code is located.
 We'll refer to it as {source}.
 * Specify the directory where the binary will be created.
 We'll refer to it as {build} = {source}\build.

-3. Click "Configure" button.
+4. Click "Configure" button.
 * Visual Studio 17 2022
 * Use default native compilers

-4. Specify the appropriate options.
+5. Specify the appropriate options.
 Please refer to the captured PNG file for details.

-5. Click "Generate" button, then you can find Eigen3Config.cmake file in {build} directory.
+6. Click "Generate" button, then you can find Eigen3Config.cmake file in {build} directory.

-6. Click "Open Project" button.
+7. Click "Open Project" button.

-7. Build "INSTALL" project inside MSVC.
+8. Build "INSTALL" project inside MSVC.

-8. You can see that the files are created in "C:\tmp\built".
+9. You can see that the files are created in "C:\tmp\built".

-9. Copy:
+10. Copy:
 * "C:\tmp\built\include\Imath" directory ➜ "$(DIBLAT_PATH)\extern\include\Imath"
 * "C:\tmp\built\lib*.lib" files ➜ "$(DIBLAT_PATH)\extern\lib".
 * "C:\tmp\built\bin*.dll" files ➜ "$(DIBLAT_PATH)\extern\bin".